puppetlabs/cisco_ios/README.md

 Use test values and make sure that these are non-destructive.

-Typically the following flow is used:
+Typically, the following flow is used:

-- Remove any existing entry as test setup
+- Remove any existing entry
-- Test adding
+- Add test
-- Test editing with as many values as possible
+- Edit test — with as many values as possible
-- Test removing
+- Remove test

-Any other logic or values that can be tested should be added as appropriate.
+Any other logic or values that can be tested should be added, as appropriate.

 ##### Executing

-Ensure that the IP address/hostname, username, password and enable password are specified as environment variables from your execution environment, eg:
+Ensure that the IP address/hostname, username, password and enable password are specified as environment variables from your execution environment, for example:

 ```
 export DEVICE_IP=10.0.10.20